Knowledge speaks, wisdom listens is a quote by Jimi Hendrix.

 Like what you have read above?

 The ‘Listen Card’ is only one of the 44 cards.
-You can order the jam cards via your local bookstore (worldwide) and have a nice chat with the people there and try the cards right away.
+Order the jam cards via your local bookstore (worldwide) have a nice chat with the people there, and try the cards right away.

 18.5 x 18.5 cm

 Knowledge speaks, wisdom listens on a T-shirt